 How long will my plants take to germinate?

-Below are some estimated time frames for germination, based on the general plant variety (flower, herb, lettuce and fruiting veggie).
+Below are some estimated time frames for your seed starter kits to germinate, based on the general plant variety (flower, herb, lettuce and fruiting veggie).
 When growing any type of plant, the amount of tending and care you put into it is going to make a big difference!

 Average Germination Times: